g0t4/mcp-server-commands/README.md

 ## Tools

-Tools are for LLMs to request, i.e. Claude Desktop app.
-Claude Sonnet 3.5 intelligently uses both tools, I was pleasantly surprised.
+Tools are for LLMs to request.
+Claude Sonnet 3.5 intelligently uses `run_command`.
+And, initial testing shows promising results with [Groq Desktop with MCP](https://github.com/groq/groq-desktop-beta) and `llama4` models.

+Currently, just one command to rule them all!

 - `run_command` - run a command, i.e. `hostname` or `ls -al` or `echo "hello world"` etc
   - Returns `STDOUT` and `STDERR` as text